An Analysis of the Soviet AKM Rifle’s Front Trunnions

 Section 4: The Decisive Process: Heat Treatment and Final Performance Characteristics

-Subsection 4.1: The Metallurgical Imperative: Balancing Hardness, Toughness, and Wear Resistance
+Subsection 4.1: The Metallurgical Imperative: Balancing Hardness and Toughness

 The raw, normalized properties of the steel forging are insufficient for the final application.
 A trunnion must possess a complex combination of competing properties: the locking lug surfaces must be extremely hard to resist wear and deformation from the repeated impact and friction of the bolt lugs, while the core of the component must remain tough and ductile to absorb the shock of firing and bolt carrier impact without fracturing.
 A material that is uniformly hardened to an extreme degree will be brittle and prone to catastrophic failure.
 The method for achieving this critical balance of a hard, wear-resistant case and a tough, shock-resistant core is heat treatment.